 So easy, right?
 And you can store rolled up baking paper in a large glass jar for reuse.
 It won’t last forever, but once its life is finished you can be sure it will break down completely and easily in your compost.
 No microplastic contamination from plastic silicone coatings whatsoever!

-You can use this greaseproof paper as a baking sheet, to keep cakes moist, to roll out pastries and line cake tins.
+You can use this greaseproof paper as a baking sheet, to keep cakes moist, to roll out pastries and line the base of cake tins.
 It’s very soft and pliable and fairly strong.
 It is not waterproof, so to clean between uses brush off any crumbs before storing.

 It also is not fire proof (no baking paper is) but in my experience it will bake cookies and scones no worries at temperatures up to 200 degrees celsius.
 Just ensure that it won’t come into contact with any heating elements and, as always, keep an eye on it.
 Using it to line cake tin bases is less of a worry, as it will be smothered by smooth, creamy cake batter.
 Yum!